crowdagger/crowbook/guide/config.md

 These options specify which files to generate.

-Note that all file paths are relative to the directory where the config file is, not to the one where you run `crowbook`.
+Note that all file paths are relative to the directory where the configuration file is, not to the one where you run `crowbook`.
 So if you set

 ```yaml
 output.epub: foo.epub
 ```

-and runs
+and run

 ```bash
 $ crowbook some/dir/config.book